2-D discrete cosine transform

 A. The matrix

 A and contains the discrete cosine

 B = dct2(A,m,n) pads the

 A can be numeric or logical.
 The returned

 B is of class

-Now set values less than magnitude 10 in the DCT matrix to zero,
+Set values less than magnitude 10 in the DCT matrix to zero.

 The discrete cosine transform (DCT) is closely related to the